Source2018-WHUCS/vearch/README.md

 * [benchmarks](/engine/benchs/README.md)

 ## Publication
-Jie Li, Haifeng Liu, Chuanghua Gui, Jianyu chen, Zhenyun Ni, Ning Wang, Yuan Chen, Qiang Liu.
+Jie Li, Haifeng Liu, Chuanghua Gui, Jianyu Chen, Zhenyun Ni, Ning Wang, Yuan Chen.
 The Design and Implementation of a Real Time Visual Search System on JD E-commerce Platform.
 In the 19th International ACM Middleware Conference, December 10–14, 2018, Rennes, France. https://arxiv.org/abs/1908.07389

 ## Community
 You can report bugs or ask questions in the [issues page](https://github.com/vearch/vearch/issues) of the repository.